dougbutner/web-4/README.md

 We will discuss these foundations one at a time

-# Time-issued cryprocurrency
+# Time-issued cryptocurrency

-Time tokens are distributed
+Time tokens are distributed to users based on teh amount of time passes.
+This can be a active faucet, requiring some action by the recipient, or a passive faucet, automatically sending the cryptocurrency to the user.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUxOTQ4Njc0LDUwODk0MjIzNSwzNjgyMT
+eyJoaXN0b3J5IjpbOTU1MzExNzUwLDUwODk0MjIzNSwzNjgyMT
 Q2NzUsNzY5MDkzMzIwXX0=
 -->